Chapter 10 - Student Learning and Development

 These and other programs have had the effect of changing the way many faculty perceive the relation between their instructional methods and student learning.
 The graph below, based on the results of the HERI faculty survey, shows how over time faculty have diversified their methods to include more than the traditional lecture.

 At the same time, sophomores estimated that in one of the general education courses required of all freshmen, 83 percent of class time was spent listening to the professor lecture, 9 percent watching videos, films or slides or listening to tapes, 6 percent in class discussions and 1.5 percent working in small groups, according to the 1995 Nelson study.
-The study group concluded that if these estimates are reflective of the delivery of the majority of courses in the general education program, there is need for increased encouragement of faculty use of more engaging learning experiences in the classroom.
+The study group concluded that if these estimates are reflective of the delivery of the majority of courses in the general education program, there is a need for increased encouragement of faculty use of more engaging learning experiences in the classroom.

 General Education.
-As noted before, student and alumni surveys as well as informal conversations with students reveal a general lack of student appreciation for the general education program.
+As noted before, student and alumni surveys, as well as informal conversations with students, reveal a general lack of student appreciation for the general education program.
 Faculty concerns about the effectiveness of the program and suggestions for change arose in every one of the summer conversations.
 All participating agreed that the strengths and inadequacies of the current program play a pivotal role in the quality of education students receive at Shippensburg.
 Views differed as to how the program should be changed to better motivate students to engage in a broader range of knowledge.
 Some believe that the curriculum of the program should be changed whereas others think that when more faculty adopt and use a richer repertoire of teaching strategies, students will respond with more interest and effort.
 Suggestions for changing the program include organizing the curriculum around themes, expanding the clustered learning options to include all courses and students, developing interdisciplinary and capstone courses, separating all general education courses from introductions to the major and orienting the entire program toward problem-based learning.
 The General Education Study Group which is initiating the current review cycle of the program has been charged with the task of proposing a more effective program, one that is "more inspiring and engaging of students."

 The study group encouraged an institutional review of the general education review process itself which is seen to have strengths and weaknesses.
 Although it ensures continuous review involving representation from all of the curricular divisions, the process is lengthy and time-consuming.
 Furthermore, some of the recommendations emanating from the process have been slow to be implemented, the most prominent of these being a required course in multiculturalism and a second composition course.